Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Refer to Vaccine Safety in Part 2 for additional general information.

-Adverse events following MMR immunization occur less frequently and are less severe than those associated with natural disease.
+Adverse events following MMR immunization occur much less frequently and are significantly less severe than those associated with natural disease.
 Adverse reactions are less frequent after the second dose of vaccine and tend to occur only in those not protected by the first dose.
 Six to 23 days after MMR immunization, approximately 5% of immunized children experience malaise and fever (with or without rash) lasting up to 3 days.
 Parotitis, rash, lymphadenophy, and joint symptoms also occur occasionally after MMR immunization.

 Acute transient arthritis or arthralgia may occur 1 to 3 weeks after immunization with rubella-containing vaccine, lasts for about 1 to 3 weeks, and rarely recurs.
-This is more common in post-pubertal girls, among whom arthralgia develops in 25% and arthritis in 10% after immunization with rubella-containing vaccine.
+This is more common in post-pubertal females, among whom arthralgia develops in 25% and arthritis in 10% after immunization with rubella-containing vaccine.
 There is no evidence of increased risk of new onset, chronic arthropathies or neurologic conditions.

 Serious adverse events are rare following immunization and, in most cases, data are insufficient to determine a causal association.
 As with other vaccines, anaphylaxis following vaccination with MMR or MMRV vaccine may occur but is very rare.